gmihaiescu/docker/seqware_whitestar_with_pancancer/README.md

 2. Run the tabix server as a named container if you have not already (see the [tabix](../tabix))

-3. Download and expand your workflows using the SeqWare unzip tool.
+3. Download and expand your workflows using the SeqWare unzip tool, it requires Java 7.
 Here we use Sanger as an example (you should probably pick a shared directory outside of this directory to avoid interfering with the Docker context if you need to rebuild the image).

          cd workflows
          wget https://seqwaremaven.oicr.on.ca/artifactory/seqware-release/com/github/seqware/seqware-distribution/1.1.0-alpha.6/seqware-distribution-1.1.0-alpha.6-full.jar